spencerahill/stat-methods-course/info/resources.md

 There are *tons* of resources available online that will help you in learning statistical methods.
 Here are a few that have come to my attention that may be particularly useful.

+Note that this will be amended / added to as the semester goes on.
+And if you have something you find valuable that isn't on here, please share it!

 ## Textbooks and lecture notes

 * DelSole and Tippett